nicolas-fricke/youyouaidi/README.md

 As shown, the first digit of the third group indicates the UUID version.
 The first digit of the fourth group always has to be one of either `8`, `9`, `a`, or `b`.
 All other digits are randomly assigned hexadecimals.

+And this is the same UUID in its short format: `6aUS5foeLu2VGDspRPc7bz`.

+For UUID generation, the `SecureRandom.uuid` method is used which generates valid, random *version 4* UUIDs.

 Find out more about UUIDs and the different versions on [Wikipedia](https://en.wikipedia.org/wiki/Uuid).